coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 010.md

 ---

-Meanwhile, the rest of the group is shopping for the soiree with Dia throwing clothes at everyone to try on and put things together.
+Meanwhile, the rest of the group is shopping for the soiree with [[Dia]] throwing clothes at everyone to try on and put things together.

 Rohan returns and tries to say we lost him as he was trying on a vest.
-Literally nobody believes him but Iskra can smell the goblins on him.
+Literally nobody believes him but [[Iskra]] can smell the goblins on him.
 Iskra pieces things together and at least knows that Rohan was around the bank, but he doesn’t say anything about this to the rest of the group.

-We make it back to the Bloodsoaked Banner and Rohan explains that he took the bank note from the courier and cashed it.
-Arythas and Dia are **pissed** and they (mosty Dia) chew him out for his actions.
+We make it back to the Bloodsoaked Banner and Rohan explains that he took the bank note from the courier and cashed it. [[Arythas]] and Dia are **pissed** and they (mosty Dia) chew him out for his actions.
 It ultimately ends in an appreciation for his effort, but he needs to think more about the consequences of his actions.
 Attention turns back to the fact that Rohan gave his name out and that Rohan went to a crime scene, and then back here.
 Xenara or or death or both could have been related to this undeath plot and that this could all be very bad.

-Rohan, again, speaks to his patron, and the group overhears.
+Rohan, again, speaks to [[Taraaq]], and the group overhears.
 We ask who he is talking to and Rohan tries to brush it off.
 Arythas and Dia press the question and tries to get him to admit to what is going on.
 He eventually admits that he has a friend in his head, and Dia asks for more elaboration.
-A red smoke exits Rohan’s mouth and forms into the shape of an ifreet with a turban.
+A red smoke exits Rohan’s mouth and forms into the shape of an ifrit with a turban.
 Taraaq introduces himself and acts very mighty and powerful as he speaks.

-At a glance, Taraaq looks like he might be a djinn with the way he appears.
-Inky can tell that this guy may be a fiend, but the rest of us just think he might be a red djinn.
+At a glance, Taraaq looks like he might be a djinn with the way he appears. [[Inky]] can tell that this guy may be a fiend, but the rest of us just think he might be a red djinn.

 Taraaq tries to cover for Rohan, saying that he told Rohan not to tell us and he’s the reason Rohan did everything he did.
 Inky asks if Taraaq is evil, or has evil goals, and Taraaq says no. Dia and Iskra can tell that he is being genuine.